mbukatov/pylatest/README.rst

 The main way to use Pylatest is via Sphinx_ project.

-To use Pylatest with your existing sphinx project, add ``pylatest.xsphinx`` module into list of extensions in ``conf.py`` of the project::
+To use Pylatest with your existing sphinx project, add ``pylatest`` module into list of extensions in ``conf.py`` of the project::

     extensions = [
-        'pylatest.xsphinx',
+        'pylatest',
         ]

 Pylatest Command Line Tools